Khun111/StaffSentry/README.md

 - Material UI for react tabs

 # Project Structure
+This project uses Nextjs App router as opposed to the page router.
+The relevant folders and files are:
 ## Frontend
-This project uses Nextjs App router as opposed to the page router.
-The relevant files are:
+- _/public:_ This folder contains the static assets like images
 - _/app/page.js :_ This is the main entry of the application; the homepage.
 - _/app/provider.js:_ This contains the configuration for the next-auth's session provider to pass the session to the client components.
 - _/app/navBar.js:_ This displays the navBar.